The Apostle Paul wrote to Timothy in Second Timothy 1:1, “Paul, an

 conscience.
 The first thing is to do the right thing.
 Never do something

-because it is profitable or expedient.
-Do something because it is the right
+because it is profitable or expedient or pleasurable.
+Do something because it

-thing.
-If you know that you have done what you ought to do, then you will have
+is the right thing.
+If you know that you have done what you ought to do, then

-a pure conscience.
-One of our problems is that we do not always do what we
+you will have a pure conscience.
+One of our problems is that we do not always

 put thee in remembrance that thou stir up the gift of God, which is in thee by